redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 The excitement…you can almost taste it.
 It's palpably palpable.

 But how about something to actually worth *reading*?
 Personally, I enjoy learning a bit about the technology stack behind a site.
-A first post seems as good a post as any to discuss some of the gears and cogs making this blog turn.
+The first post seems as good a post as any to discuss some of the gears and cogs making this blog turn.

 But first, some obligatories:
 * Yes, this is my new blog.